We support community-based research projects

 Once you have obtained the HAR Expert Panel’s Letter of Recommendation, you can then submit the Ontario Community College Multi-Site Research Ethics Board Application form to the SLC-REB along with your supporting documents.
 Applications received with the Expert Panel’s Letter of Recommendation will receive a delegated review by the SLC-REB.

-- L. Culleton, BA, RECE - Early Childhood Education, Cornwall
+- Lori Culleton, BA, RECE - Faculty Member (Early Childhood Education), Cornwall

-- Andrea Ruskin, RGD, BFA, B.DES, M.DES - Graphic Design, Kingston
+- Andrea Ruskin, RGD, BFA, B.DES, M.DES - Faculty Member (Graphic Design), Kingston

-- Matthew Varrette, BSC, BSW, MSW, RSW - Worker, Community Member, Cornwall
+- Matthew Varrette, BSc, BSW, MSW, RSW - Community Member (Social Worker), Cornwall

 - John Bosica, PhD - Faculty Member (Partial Load), Kingston